|As we began the ascent to the Atlas Mountains, we realized it was the first snow we’d seen in a very long time.

 It’s 5:00 pm Thursday.
-A short time ago we checked in at the Hotel du Vieux du Dades, Ouarzazate, Morocco after an eight hour drive though the Atlas Mountains and valleys.
+A short time ago we checked in at the Hotel du Vieux du Dades, Ouarzazate, Morocco after an eight-hour drive through the Atlas Mountains and valleys.

 As world travelers, having left the US a mere 15 months ago, our expectations when we travel from the vacation home of the month, are outrageously high.
-After all, we’ve seen exquisite Petra in Jordan, been on an extraordinary Big 5 safari in the Masai Mara, Kenya and lived in the free roaming wildlife area of Marloth Park, South Africa.
+After all, we’ve seen exquisite Petra in Jordan, been on an extraordinary Big 5 safari in the Maasai Mara, Kenya, and lived in the free-roaming wildlife area of Marloth Park, South Africa.
 How does anything else compare?

 Oh, expectations!
 Would that they could waft away from our lives to make each new experience blissful instead of wrought with shades of the past?

 |In some areas, the color of the hills was a deep pink and they were orange in others.

 Our goal had been to visit the Atlas Mountains, which we’ve done.
 Tomorrow, we’ll head to the Sahara Desert to experience the sand dunes and, if we feel ambitious, we’ll ride camels.
 Saturday, we’ll head back to Marrakech arriving in the late afternoon.

 |Many small farms, richly green, dotted the landscape.